 About the differences - Plumeria Cuttings, Rooted Plants and Grafted Plants

-A Plumeria Cutting is the tip of a branch cut from a donor plumeria, usually about 10"-18" long depending on the donor plumeria growing habit.
+A Plumeria Cutting is the typically the tip of a branch cut from a donor plumeria, usually about 10"-18" long depending on the donor plumeria growing habit.
 They can also be a center cut where there is no tip.
 Cuttings do not have roots.
 A plumeria cutting will eventually have to be rooted or grafted for it to survive.

 Some helpful links: